An Iceland road trip is an unforgettable experience! With the amazing scenery, driving is a pleasure.

 They are open from mid-June to sometimes in September - dates change every year based on conditions.

-Even with an expert drive I got scared at one of the crossing!
+Even with an expert driver, I got scared at one of the crossings!

 - If you plan on doing the central highlands, the question is easy, you need a 4WD and to know how to pass rivers.

 - If you plan on sticking to the ring road ring and going through all major sights, then you just need a standard car

 - If you have some time and want to discover some areas more in depth, this is when you have to go all ‘pros and cons’.
 The 4WD is more expensive.
 But I chose to rent one because I wanted a worry-free trip.
 This road looks promising, well I can take it no problem!

 #9 - Selecting a car rental company

 I did a lot of research before choosing a rental company and I read a lot of horror stories.
 Don't be alarmed by them.
 Remember that all the people who have no problems don't roam the internet writing they had no problems.

 It is for you to decide based on your criteria:

 - My favorite comparison site (one of the best rated internationally) - See here to compare prices on International rental brands: Discovercars.com

 - There is a basic insurance including the mandatory Third Party which is called CDW (collision damage waiver) - it includes third party liability